csweet81/virtualbox/README.md

 - Use DHCP and NAT for networking.
 - Join computers to a domain.
 - Log in with domain credentials.
-- You can now experiment with Group Policy, File Sharing, Remote Desktop, and more.

 Let's dive in.